 I went to the pharmacy and picked up a medication ($0 copay).
 I tried to drop off a prescription, but they couldn’t have filled it until the following Tuesday.
 I had too few pills left for that, so I drove to a different CVS where they could have it filled the same day.
 I told them I’d pick it up the following day.

-Then I ran to the grocery store and got some fruit, a little cheese and some crackers to feed Leila and Brandon (and maybe Aaron) who were coming over.
+Then I ran to the grocery store and got some fruit, a little cheese and some crackers to feed people were coming over.
 That was $8.68.

 I came home and chilled out — work was pretty slow — and then cleaned the litterbox so the kittens wouldn’t be deterred by the smell of another cat’s leavings.

 I decided to pad my stomach before drinking, so I got takeout with a gift card ($9.83 to Saved Savings).
 I ate, got ready and had just finished prepping the snacks when Aaron and the kittens showed up.

 Josie was… not happy.
 See the video in this tweet and you’ll get an idea of her night.

 We scolded her when she hissed and just generally tried to keep the boys away, which was difficult because Nimbus was friendly.
 She let Aaron pet her while she hunkered in her box on the cat tree.
 But about half of the time I’d come over to try to soothe her, she’d actually move away from my hand.
 Like “No!
 YOU DID THIS!”
 Sigh.

 The friends came over right as the boys were getting the lay of the land.
 And everyone spent a lot of time looking in at them playing with toys and just generally wandering around being cute.

 It was nice to just sit and chat, but eventually around 11:30 p.m. we called it a night.

 Aaron and I fell asleep around 12:30 a.m.